-During the Fall Semester SFU is launching Re-use for Good by reducing unnecessary plastic utensils and straws, offering re-usable water bottles in vending machines, and introducing the GoGreen container exchange for take-out foods.
+During the Fall 2019 Semester SFU is launched Re-use for Good by reducing unnecessary plastic utensils and straws, offering re-usable water bottles in vending machines, and introducing the GoGreen container exchange for take-out foods.
 Re-use for Good also eliminated plastic bags and made reusable bags available instead at the Bookstore & Spirit Shop with reusable ones and eliminating plastic for single-use signage.